hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 This would leave the stack with the JSON bytes before and after the signature line on the stack ready to be parsed, canonicalized, and then hashed.
-If the JSON is assumed to already be canoncicalized, then the hash can be directly calculated.
+If the JSON is assumed to already be canonicalized, then the hash can be directly calculated.

 ### Multi-Sig Signatures